Leslie Turnage, Attorney at Law

 MY ADVOCACY.

-Probate is the court-supervised process of transferring a loved one’s assets after death.
-In Texas, probate can range from straightforward to complex, depending on the size of the estate, whether there is a will, and whether disputes arise.
+In Texas, probate can range from relatively straightforward to more complex depending on the size of the estate, the existence of a will, and whether disputes arise among heirs or beneficiaries.

 • Guiding executors and administrators through their legal duties

-• Handling creditor claims and estate debts
+• Addressing creditor claims and estate debts

-• How long does probate take in Texas?
+How long does probate take in Texas?

-• What happens if there is no will?
+What happens if there is no will?

-• What does an executor do?
+What does an executor do?

 Guardianship